 As I mentioned before, you can earn points for all your Expedia bookings.
 You get more points for some bookings and fewer points for the others.
 You earn 2 points per $1 (£1 or 1 EUR) spent on hotels, package holidays, cars, activities and cruises.
 For flights, you get 1 point per $5 spent.

-You get additional 250 points when you book a VIP hotel, one of selected 4* or 5* hotels that have a special relationship with Expedia and as Expedia says on their website “are known for superior service and great reviews from our members”, which is not always the case, but generally, they aren’t bad at all.
+You get double points if you book a VIP hotel, one of selected 4* or 5* hotels that have a special relationship with Expedia and as Expedia says on their website “are known for superior service and great reviews from our members”, which is not always the case, but generally, they aren’t bad at all.

 Also, you get 2x points, if you use the Expedia app to book your holiday.
 I think, in France, it was even 3x points at some point.